phac-nml/irida/doc/user/user/project/index.md

 Before a remote project can be synchronized a connection must be set up between the IRIDA project host installation and the receiving IRIDA installation.
 The connection between installations is handled by the IRIDA client and remote api connections.

 First the IRIDA installation hosting the project must create a client which will be used to connect to the REST API.
 The client must be created with a grant type of `authorization_code` and scope of `read`.
-It is also recommended to enable refresh tokens for clients which will be involved in project synchornization.
+It is also recommended to enable refresh tokens for clients which will be involved in project synchronization.
 Documentation on creating system clients can be found in the adminstrator guide's [managing system clients section](/user/administrator/#managing-system-clients) and it must be performed by a system administrator.

 Next the receiving IRIDA installation must set up a remote API connection to the hosting IRIDA site.
 Information on adding a remote API connection can be found in the administrator guide's [adding a remote api section](/user/administrator/#adding-a-remote-api) and must also be perfomed by an administrator.

 #### Creating a remote synchronized project

-Once the client and remote APIs have been created a user create a synchronized project.
+Once the client and remote APIs have been created a user can create a synchronized project.
 Note that in order to synchronize a remote project, a user must have login credentials to the host IRIDA installation and be a project member on the project they wish to synchronize.

 To begin creating a synchronized project, click the **Synchronize Remote Project** option in the **Projects** menu.